oneapi-src/oneDNN/doc/primitives/matmul.md

 - For instance, source tensor zero points memory argument would be passed with index (`DNNL_ARG_ATTR_ZERO_POINTS | DNNL_ARG_SRC`).

-@sa Please check tutorials below to see run-time attributes in use.
+@note Please check tutorials below to see run-time attributes in use.

 ## Implementation Limitations